D8-X/d8x-trader-backend/README.md

 You can spin up all services from this repo + Postgres database via `docker compose`.
 Copy the `.envExample` contents to `.env` file and set the values of `HTTP_RPC_URL` and `WS_RPC_URL` variables to your node http and websockets urls respectively.
-Then run
+Then to start all services simply run:

 ```bash
 docker compose up
 ```

-to start all services.
 On the first run this will initialize postgres database in a docker container with a named volume `pgdb` with credentials and db name specified by `POSTGRES_USER`, `POSTGRES_PASSWORD`, `POSTGRES_DB` variables from `.env` file.
+Make sure to not change these credentials after postgres is initialized, otherwise you might get authentication errors (or will need to rebuild the database).

+**Note that initially it might take ~5 minutes to download historical data from the blockchain**

 ## Inspecting the database